-Soft-key - Uconnect TouchTM System 4.3
+Soft-Key - Uconnect TouchTM System 4.3

 Press the blower soft-key to enter the blower setting screen.
-Once in the blower settings screen use the UP and DOWN arrows to adjust the blower speed setting, or directly select the speed setting by pressing the blower bar area around the blower icon.
-The blower speed increases as you press the UP arrow or move clockwise on the setting scale and decreases when press the DOWN arrow or move counter-clockwise on the setting scale.
+Once in the blower setting screen, use the UP and DOWN arrows to adjust the blower speed setting, or directly select the speed setting by pressing the blower bar area around the blower icon.
+The blower speed increases as you press the UP arrow or move clockwise on the setting scale and decreases when you press the DOWN arrow or move counter-clockwise on the setting scale.

-Soft-key - Uconnect TouchTM System 8.4
+Soft-Key - Uconnect TouchTM System 8.4